 The appeal of the Finger Lakes Region continues to drive tourism growth in Yates County.
 Tourism has developed as the leading economic engine for the County, helping to bring visitors and investment to the area.
 The opening of the Best Western Vineyard Inn & Suites in downtown Penn Yan added much needed lodging.
-The success of the project led to an expansion of fourteen rooms with other hotel properties looking to locate in Penn Yan as well.
+The success of the project has led to a Microtel Hotel opening up in Penn Yan as well and an additional hotel under construction that is scheduled to open in 2016.